chef/chef-server/docs-chef-io/content/server/upgrades.md

 ##### Database Preparation

-1. Running vacuum full on the PostgreSQL database is recommended if auto vacuuming is not set up.
+1. We recommend running `VACUUM FULL` on the PostgreSQL database if you don't have automatic vacuuming set up.
 This process will reduce the size of the database by deleting unnecessary data and speeds up the migration.
-The vacuum full operation takes around 1 to 2 minutes per GB of data, depending on the complexity of the data.
-Additionally, the vacuum full operation will need an amount of free disk space at least as large as the size of your database.
+The `VACUUM FULL` operation takes around 1 to 2 minutes per gigabyte of data depending on the complexity of the data.
+Additionally, the `VACUUM FULL` operation requires additional free disk space at least as large as the size of your database.

     ```bash
     /opt/opscode/embedded/bin/vacuumdb --all --full